Use Your Battery Storage Device to Make the Grid More Sustainable

 Customers who don’t have a renewable energy system but do have an energy storage system that charges from the electricity grid may participate in ConnectedSolutions.
 If the customer will be discharging electricity to the grid, they must go through the normal interconnection process.

 Yes.
-However, some incenitve programs, such as SMART and the ITC, have limitations on charging from the grid.
-Please consult your inverter manufacturer or installer for more details about those programs.
+However, some incentives, such as SMART and the ITC, have limitations on charging from the grid.
+Please consult your inverter manufacturer or installer for more details.

 The SMART incentive program and the Federal Investment Tax credit also have restrictions on charging from the grid.